golang/proposal/design/6282-table-data.md

 The desire for good matrix support is the motivation for this proposal, but matrices are not synonymous with tables.
-A matrix is composed of real or complex numbers and has well-defined operations (multiply, determinant, cholesky decomposition).
+A matrix is composed of real or complex numbers and has well-defined operations (multiply, determinant, Cholesky decomposition).
 Tables, on the other hand, are merely a rectangular data container.
 A table can be of any dimension, hold any data type and do not have any of the additional